 Build a Native Project

-After selecting the release platform and initial scene, the project can now be built.
+After selecting the release platform and setting up the package name and initial scene, the project can now be built.
 Click the Build button on the bottom right corner, and start building workflow.

 When compiling scripts and zipping resources, a progress bar will display on the top of the window.
 After the progress bar has reached 100%, please continue to wait unitl the building of the project in console is finished.
 If it's successful, the diary as showed below will display: